alialirezaeee/farsinary/README.md

 ## Overview

-Farsinary is an open-source Farsi dictionary project aimed at providing a structured and comprehensive database for the Persian language.
-In this initial phase, our focus is on setting up the database structure, making it aesthetically pleasing, and laying the foundation for future features.
+Farsinary is an open-source Farsi dictionary project dedicated to building a structured and comprehensive database for the Persian language.
+In this initial phase, our primary goal is to establish the database structure, ensure compatibility with macOS, create an aesthetically pleasing interface, and lay the foundation for future features.

 ## Features